Geoff Stonebanks shares his hard earned knowledge about growing in planters with hints and tips on container care and container gardening.

-Over the years, my garden at Driftwood by Sea, has become well-known for its range of containers, over 300 last summer.
+Over the years, my garden at Driftwood by Sea, has become well-known for its range of containers.
 My philosophy, as a non-educated or trained gardener, has always been “anything can grow in a container, providing you look after it.”
 I’ve had annuals, shrubs, small trees, hedges all growing in containers, I guess, you name it, I’ve tried it!
 What’s more I have to battle the elements because I live on the coast, so there are lots of things to consider.

 Why plant in containers?